 A structured program of reading on a special topic of psychological significance, initiated by the student and guided by an instructor, culminating in a major paper.
-(Pre-requisites: 222.11 and 222.12, and permission of instructor) - 222.39 PSYC: Service Learning in Psychology Focused individual study of some aspect of psychology while engaging in it in the field, initiated by the student and guided by an instructor.
-(Pre-requisites: 222.11 and 222.12, and permission of instructor) - 222.41 PSYC: Critical Issues in Psychology This course provides an introduction to the growing subfield of critical psychology through an examination of current issues facing the larger discipline.
-These issues will be explored by contrasting the perspectives offered by mainstream psychology and alternatives raised by critical psychologists.
-Overarching themes of the course will include epistemology, ontology, subjectivity, power, and inequality.
-(Pre-requisites: 222.11 and 222.12)
+Formerly 222.38.
+(Pre-requisites: 222.11 and 222.12, and permission of instructor) - 222.47 PSYC: Service Learning in Psychology Focused individual study of some aspect of psychology while engaging in it in the field, initiated by the student and guided by an instructor.
+Formerly 222.39.
+(Pre-requisites: 222.11 and 222.12, and permission of instructor)